Mattamorphic/DataCruncher/README.md

 This allows you to segment your data efficiently and pipe this to other outsources.
 There is support as well for returning arrays - but beware this will require loading the array into memory and blarg.

-This has been designed with both a Front Controller pattern giving you access to a Manuiplator object as well as a set of Decoupled self contained components
+This has been designed with both a Front Controller pattern giving you access to a Manipulator object as well as a set of Decoupled self contained components

 ## Installation